shiva-ovh/docs/pages/web_cloud/docs-gen2/glossary/guide.en-ie.md

 - Your apps are rebuilt on the new branch, if necessary.

-  (This is skipped if the same code with the same [variables](../This is skipped if the same code with the same [variables](..-development/variables) has been built for any environment.)
+  (../This is skipped if the same code with the same [variables](../This is skipped if the same code with the same [variables](..-development/variables) has been built for any environment.)
 - The new branch is deployed.